Yet another introduction to relativistic astrophysics: Relativistic Mechanics

 where $m=m_0\gamma(u)$ is the \emph{relativistic mass} and is changing with the velocity, while the Newtonian mass is inert.
 By writing the explicit definition of relativistic mass and expanding the Lorentz factor in series, one obtains:

 that is:

 The second term on the right-hand side is the kinetic energy $\mathcal{E}_{\rm k}$:

 According to Einstein, the relativistic mass is a measure of the total energy, in agreement with the well-known equation $\mathcal{E}=mc^2$.
 Eq.~(\ref{eq:mecca4}) applied to photons, which have null rest frame mass ($m_0=0$), results in $\mathcal{E}=\mathcal{E}_{\rm k}$: all their energy is kinetic.
-It is often written that photons have no mass: now, it is evident that this is valid only in classical physics, while it is not correct in relativity, keeping in mind the different concept of mass.
+It is often written that photons have no mass: now, it is evident that this is valid only in classical physics, while it is not correct in relativity, keeping in mind the different concept of mass and energy.

-As Einstein himself proved, the light can be deflected by gravitation.
-Therefore, one could think in terms of masses: photons have no rest mass, but they have relativistic mass; therefore, they can be deflected by another massive body.
-However, we are here mixing classical and relativistic concepts: newtonian mass and attractive gravitational force, and the relativistic mass of a photon.
-The correct treatment require a change of the rhythm of time, which depends on the place of the particle emitting light in the gravitational potential (see also Sect.~4.1).
-The deflection is actually a gravitational redshift (\cite{CHENG}).
-Just as noted by \cite{LANCZOS}, the interpretation of the relativistic mass is not completely correct.
-What is really changing is the time\footnote{See \cite{FOSCHINI10} for a new interpretation of time.}.
-The velocity of a particle is the time rate of change of position, where time here is the proper time.
-When time is taken properly into account, there is no need to invoke a relativistic mass and the impulse definition of classical mechanics remains unchanged.
+This interpretation, however, generates many troubles\footnote{It would be better to definitely remove the concept of mass in relativistic and quantum physics, while it still makes sense in classical physics \cite{FOSCHINI21}.}.
+The most obvious refers to the deflection of light from a gravitational field.
+One could think in terms of masses: photons have no rest mass, but they have relativistic mass; therefore, they can be deflected by another massive body.
+However, the deflection is actually a gravitational redshift (e.g. \cite{CHENG}).
+By using the relativistic mass interpretation, one is mixing classical and relativistic concepts: newtonian mass and attractive gravitational force, with the relativistic mass of a photon, which is the result of $E=mc^2$, but it is not a newtonian mass.
+The correct treatment of the gravitational redshift requires a change of the rhythm of time, which depends on the place of the particle emitting light in the gravitational potential (see also Sect.~4.1).
+The velocity of a particle is the time rate of change of position, where time here is the proper time of Eqs.~(\ref{eq:vector5},\ref{eq:vector8}).
+Therefore, in the Eq.~(\ref{eq:mecca2}), instead of considering $\gamma(u)$ as operating on $m_0$ and transforming it into $m=m_0\gamma(u)$, one keeps it operating on the velocity vector, which in turn means that velocities are measured with the proper time.
+The relativistic impulse is still $\mathbf{P}=m_0\mathbf{U}=m_0[\gamma(u)(\mathbf{u},c)]$, like the classical equation, although with different meaning.
+When time is taken properly into account, there is no need to invoke a relativistic mass and the impulse definition of classical mechanics remains unchanged (see also, for example, \cite{LANCZOS,REFIORENTIN,VECCHIATO}).

 These results made it clear the need of a revision of some fundamental principles of classical physics: conservation of impulse and energy.
 In relativity, these two principles are merged.
 It is no more possible to speak about inert mass, but one has to adopt the term mass-energy, or, simply, energy.
 As stated by Einstein, the mass is the energy content of a body\footnote{See \cite{JAMMER} for an extended analysis of the concept of mass.}.
 This is consistent with what has been shown in Sect.~$3.2$ about solid objects moving at $v\sim c$.
 The definition of relativistic mass shows that as $v\rightarrow c$, then $m\rightarrow \infty$.
 Therefore, the only way to travel at the light speed is to have null rest mass, as in the case of photons.